 AI is transforming how clinicians approach patient care, acting as a powerful assistant that can process vast amounts of data with incredible speed and accuracy.
 This partnership between human expertise and machine intelligence is already leading to better patient outcomes.

 Beyond diagnostics, AI is paving the way for highly personalized medicine.
 By analyzing a patient’s genetic makeup, lifestyle factors, and medical history, AI can help predict how they might respond to different therapies.
-This allows clinicians to move beyond a one size fits all approach and design customized treatment plans that maximize effectiveness and minimize side effects.
+This allows clinicians to move beyond a single approach for everyone and design customized treatment plans that maximize effectiveness and minimize side effects.
 In a remarkable case, MIT researchers used AI to screen 100 million chemical compounds in just a few days, discovering a new antibiotic capable of killing 35 types of drug resistant bacteria.

 While the benefits are clear, the conversation around if AI should be used in healthcare must address the significant ethical and practical challenges.
 Building trust requires a commitment to fairness, security, and transparency.